 Even if you avoid plants with nectar-filled flowers and do not plant water lilies, water lettuce, or water hyacinths, you can still attract mosquitoes to your property without realizing it.

 Even if you have a backyard full of mosquito deterring plants, if you heavily water them or otherwise allow standing water to collect, there will still be mosquitoes coming into your backyard.
 Hence, it is not only important to know which plants attract mosquitoes and which ones deter them, but it is also important to know the biology and behavior of mosquitoes in order to successfully keep them as far from you as possible.

 What can you do to avoid mosquitoes taking residence in your backyard?

 Do not overwater your yard or plants.
 Turn over all containers and objects that might collect rainwater or dew when you are not using them including old tires, empty flower pots, pet bowls, and so on.

-On top of that, there are different mosquito repelling methods you can use like spraying yourself with bug spray, keeping a mosquito zapper around, and lighting a mosquito coil or candle to further limit the chance that mosquitoes will come near you and bite you.
+On top of that, there are different mosquito repelling methods you can use like using fans and spraying yourself with bug spray to further limit the chance that mosquitoes will come near you and bite you.
 This will allow you to enjoy your outdoor space even if there are plants that attract mosquitoes in your immediate area.